Acupuncture

 What does dry-needling acupuncture do?

 Dry needling acupuncture helps reduce pain and muscle tension by targeting trigger points within the muscles.
-The fine needles stimulate a small healing response, improving blood flow, reducing inflammation, and helping the muscle return to normal function.
+The fine needles stimulate a local healing response, improving blood flow, reducing sensitivity, and helping the muscle return to normal function.

 Does acupuncture hurt?